Congratulations on your admission to a Summer Study Abroad Programme!

-- You may need an entry visa or other travel documents to study in your host country.
-Prepare for documents required for the student visa/study permit application (e.g. financial proof, accommodation confirmation, health insurance, etc.).
-You must visit the embassy/consulate website of your destination country to find out your specific requirements for the visa application.
-Some countries require students to have proof of insurance and accommodation confirmation before a student visa can be issued so you must check their specific requirements.
-Obtaining documents from embassies or consulates can take months.
+- You will need a student visa/study permit to study in your host country.
+Please visit the embassy/consulate website of your destination country to find out the specific requirements for visa application.
+You may be required to have proof of insurance and accommodation confirmation before a student visa can be issued.
+The application process could be quite lengthy.
 Please plan in advance.

-Please see Finance Office's website for more details.
+Please see the HKBU Finance Office website for more details.

 Transfer of Units

-Upon return from the summer programme, you may apply to the Academic Registry for transfer of units.
+Upon return from the summer study abroad programme, you may apply for transfer of units at the Academic Registry.

-The University may refuse to grant units for subjects with grades below the equivalence of grade C in the University grading system.
-Units transferred from other institutions are recorded without inclusion in grade point average calculations.
-Applications for transfer of units will be subject to the approval of the respective students' major departments.
-Please see Academic Registry's website for more details.
+The University may not entertain any unit transfer for subjects with grades below the equivalence of grade C in the University grading system.
+Units transferred from other institutions are recorded without inclusion in GPA calculations.
+Applications for transfer of units will be subject to the approval of your major departments.
+Please see the Academic Registry website for details.